 The database is free, but the Maxmind End User License Agreement requires that each user of the database sign up for an account and promise to update the database to the latest version within 30 days of when they issue a new version.
 The signup process will end with giving you a License Key.
-The cvmfs_server add-replica and snapshot commands will take care of automatically updating the database if you put lines like the following in / etc/cvmfs/server.local, replacing <account id> with the Maxmind account number and license key> with the key you get from the signup process:
+The cvmfs_server add-replica and snapshot commands will take care of automatically updating the database if you put a line like the following in /etc/cvmfs/server.local, replacing <license key> with the key you get from the signup process:

-'''

-CVMFS_GEO_ACCOUNT_ID=<account id>

 CVMFS_GEO_LICENSE_KEY=<license key>

-'''